 Fig. S20.
-Model fit (mean and coefficient of variation) for consumption model.
+Model fit (mean and coefficient of variation) for consumption rate model.
 Vertical line corresponds to mean in data and histogram depicts each posterior mean.
 Numbers show probability of the posterior being larger or small than mean in data.